E31a3152

 Our Teaching Assistants have received training in Attachment Disorder, Literacy interventions, social skills, emotion coaching, Lego therapy and many more.
 They work with teaching staff to ensure that students with SEND can access the curriculum.

-What extra-curricular activities can a student with SEN access at The Pingle Academy?
+What extra-curricular activities can a student with SEND access at The Pingle Academy?

 How does The Pingle Academy get more specialist help for students if they need it?